Crystamar/HUJI_Empirical_Seminar_DL_Project/README.md

 image is worth 16x16 words" from 2020, BERT-like architectures have proven to be effective in the field of image processing and classification when operating on embedded image patches.
-These architectures were found to be better than big ResNets which were the SOTA architectures for image classication at the time when trained on large enough datasets.
+These architectures were found to be better than big ResNets which were the SOTA architectures for image classification at the time when trained on large enough datasets.
 The hypothesized reason was that Transformers lack image-specific inductive biases that are present in convolution based networks such as locality, two-dimensional neighborhood structure and translation equivariance.
 While this makes Transformer based architectures "slower learners"